PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 }
 ```

-Notice, that the user group name has been changed.
+Notice that the user group name has been changed.
 You can now use the same method to edit other resources in the API.
 Let's now proceed to the next step.

 ## Adding a new resource

 Now that you know how to retrieve and edit information about a single resource, you can try to add a new resource.
-To do that, you need to send a `POST` request to the `/admin-api/customers/group` endpoint.
-You need to provide the access token in the `Authorization` header and the data you want to add in the request body.
+To do that, you must send a `POST` request to the `/admin-api/customers/group` endpoint.
+You need to provide the access token in the `Authorization` header and the data you want to add to the request body.

-You can send following JSON data to add a new user group:
+You can send the following JSON data to add a new user group:

 ```json
 {